prft-jvm/serverless-ws/README.md

 Enter in your API Gateway

-`Resources > Actions > Create Method > In the drop down list *select GET method*`
+`Resources > Actions > Create Method > In the drop down list select GET method`

 Select the GET method

-In the Lambda Function *autocomplete* search your lambda function
+In the Lambda Function **autocomplete** search your lambda function

 Save the change

 ### Testing Lambda from AWS API Gateway

-10. Click on the GET method > click on "Test" option with the Thunder icon > click on Test button and the response must be
+10. Click on the GET method > click on *Test* option with the Thunder icon > click on Test button and the response must be

 ```bash
 {"statusCode":200,"body":"{\"message\":\"Hello World\"}"}